panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 }
 ```

-I found that `jotai` fits well to manage simple global variables, as a complement to asynchronous state management libraries like `react-query` and `useSWR()`.
+I found that `Jotai` fits well to manage simple global variables, as a complement to asynchronous state management libraries like `react-query` and `useSWR()`.

-The post has described the basic functionality of `jotai`.
+The post has described the basic functionality of `Jotai`.
 Visit the repository https://github.com/pmndrs/jotai to read about all the features.

-*Would you use `jotai` to manage simple global state variables?
-What features, in your opinion, `jotai` is still missing?*
+*Would you use `Jotai` to manage simple global state variables?
+What features, in your opinion, this library is still missing?*